bigandy/gatsby-blog/content/blog/goodbye-facebook.md

 title: 'Goodbye Facebook'
 date: 2014-08-16 10:44:54
 draft: false
-description: 'What is the point of Facebook if not to compare yourself with others.
+description: "What is the point of Facebook if not to compare yourself with others.
 I have had enough of this and have deleted my account.
-Here's why.'
+Here's why."
 tags: [life]
 ---